apache/calcite/site/_docs/howto.md

 ./gradlew prepareVote -Prc=1 -Pasf
 {% endhighlight %}

+prepareVote troubleshooting:
+* `net.rubygrapefruit.platform.NativeException: Could not start 'svnmucc'`: Make sure you have `svnmucc` command installed in your machine.
+* `Execution failed for task ':closeRepository' ...
+Possible staging rules violation.
+Check repository status using Nexus UI`:
+Log into [Nexus UI](https://repository.apache.org/#stagingRepositories) to see the actual error.
+In case of `Failed: Signature Validation.
+No public key: Key with id: ... was not able to be located`, make sure you have uploaded your key to the keyservers used by Nexus, see above.

 #### Checking the artifacts

 * In the `release/build/distributions` directory should be these 3 files, among others: